Raruto/leaflet-elevation/.github/ISSUE_TEMPLATE.md

 ```

 ### Expected behaviour
-Tell us what should happen
+Tell everyone what should happen

 ### Actual behaviour
-Tell us what happens instead
+Tell everyone what happens instead

 <!-- FINAL CHECKS: please double check the TITLE of the issue and be sure you have attached any SCREENSHOTS or external LINKS that may help to understand the problem -->